 What Is Fuzzy Matching?

 In simple terms, it helps your system recognize that two pieces of data might actually refer to the same person, company, or record, even if they’re spelled differently or formatted inconsistently.
+It is widely used in CRM systems, data deduplication, and lead-to-account matching to unify inconsistent data.

 For example: